 The Consulate General

-The area of jurisdiction of the Austrian Consulate General in New York includes the US-States Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, and Vermont as well as the British Overseas Territory Bermuda.
+On our Website we want to provide important information about and around Austria and other important topics about and around the area of the jurisdiction of the Austrian Consulate General in New York which includes the US-States Connecticut, Illlinois, Indiana, Iowa, Kentucky, Maine, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, Vermont and Wisconsin as well as the British Overseas Territory Bermuda.

-Detailed information on further Austrian diplomatic and consular representations, on Austrian foreign policy, as well as on services offered for Austrians living abroad can be found on the website of the Austrian Federal Ministry of European and International Affairs.
+Detailed information on further Austrian diplomatic and consular representations, on Austrian foreign policy, as well as on services offered for Austrians living abroad can be found on the website of the Austrian Federal Ministry for Europe, Integration and Foreign Affairs.

 History of the building